swarooop795/College-Management-System/README.md

 Admin username : nairy , Password : nairy123

-Student Credential : USN1 to USN20 , Password : pass1 to pass20 (USN and pass both should be match)
+Student Credential : username : USN1 to USN20 , Password : pass1 to pass20 (USN and pass both should be match)

 To access this project : python app.py